 He awoke suddenly to the sound of loud bump and pitch darkness.
 His torch had burned out.
 He heard nothing now, yet he sensed someone in the room.
 Ximene!

 Ximene’s voice came from the other side of the room.‘ Look at me, John.’ she said.

 Guided by the sound of her voice, he attempted to comply.
 In the pitch dark, he could see nothing.
 But then, just as he sat up, a blinding shaft of light shot from behind him, to meet Ximene.
 She wore a transparent gown.
 The light then seemed to emanate from within the gown and to pour from her whole body.

 She adjusted her stance.
 She lifted one arm into the air and stretched out the other arm towards John.
-She was the Goddess—the Goddess of his dream.
+She was God—the God of his dreams but a goddess, not a God.
 Momentarily, fear overtook him at the thought of approaching this fountain of light.
 He threw himself forward, in awe of what stood before him.